xot/tagger/README.md

 Tagger is a Thunderbird extension that allows you to quickly tag selected messages from a large list of existing tags using autocompletion.
 It also allows you to create and add new tags, or clear all currently set tags, on selected messages.

 Moreover, it can also automatically tag incoming replies, copying the tag(s) of the message it replies to.
-This option can be checked in the Options page of this extension.
+This option can be checked in the Preferences page of this extension.

 ## Interface